bugmark/exchange/notes/andy_dev_notes.md

 - events have a cryptographic signature - merkle-tree style
 - object references - generate object UUID reference *in the client*
 - `SecureRandom.uuid`
+- events are isomorphic with Solidity contract events
+- events can come from Rails app or Blockchain

 CQRS TODO:
 - [DONE] rename 'form' to 'commands'